 - Psychometric on Identity and Cultural Scales (PICS): A cross-sectional study focused on developing and refining measures focused on personal and cultural identity development among Hispanic/Latino college-attending emerging adults.

-In addition, TARDIS is involved in several active collaborative projects:
+TARDIS is also involved in several active collaborative project at with faculty ODU:

-- Parental Identity and Psychopathology (PIP): A cross-sectional study focused on understanding the links between parental identity processes and psychopathology among parents and caregivers.
-Study is done in collaboration with Dr. James F. Paulson and the Early Family Lab (here) and Dr. Michelle Kelley (PI: Alan Meca, Co-I: James F. Paulson & Michelle Kelley).
-If you are interested in participating, please contact us at TARDIS@odu.edu.
+- Validation of Inventories on Parenting and Parenthood (VIPP): A cross-sectional study focused on validating assessments designed to capture a variety of experiences associated with parenthood and examined the degree to which these measures relate to positive development among parents of various age groups.
+Study is done in collaboration with Dr. James F. Paulson and the Early Family Lab (here) and Dr. Michelle Kelley (PI: Dr. Alan Meca, Co-I: Drs.
+James F. Paulson & Michelle Kelley).
+For more information, click here.

 - Identity and Mental Health (IAM): The IAM is a project done in collaboration with Dr. Judah and the ERP lab (here) focused on how individuals identify with psychopathology (PIs: Drs.
 Matt Judah & Alan Meca).